rohan-bansal/gt-course-vis/README.md

 # GT Course Visualizer

-A prettier, more useful course information/prerequisite visualizer for the Georgia Tech community.
-Built to aggregate all the information I opened twenty tabs for during course selection, in one place.
+A prettier, more useful course info/prerequisite visualizer for the Georgia Tech community.

+Built to combine your usual twenty browser tabs during registration into only a few, easily navigable ones (ew Oscar).